taborlab/FlowCal/doc/python_tutorial/mef.rst

 2. Calculation of Population Statistics
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For each channel in ``mef_channels``, a representative fluorescence value in channel units is calculated for each subpopulation.
+For each channel in ``mef_channels``, a representative fluorescence value in a.u. is calculated for each subpopulation.
 By default, the median of each population is used, but this can be customized using the ``statistic_fxn`` parameter.

 3. Population Selection
 ~~~~~~~~~~~~~~~~~~~~~~~